-The LT8334 uses a fixed frequency, current mode control scheme to provide excellent line and load regulation.
+The LT8365 uses a fixed frequency, current mode control scheme to provide excellent line and load regulation.
 Operation can be best understood by referring to the Block Diagram.
 An oscillator (with frequency programmed by a resistor at the RT pin) turns on the internal power switch at the beginning of each clock cycle.
 Current in the inductor then increases until the current comparator trips and turns off the power switch.
-The peak inductor current at which the switch turns off is controlled by the voltage on the V_C pin.
-The error amplifier servos the V_C pin by comparing the voltage on the FBX pin with an internal reference voltage (1.60V or -0.80V, depending on the chosen topology).
+The peak inductor current at which the switch turns off is controlled by the voltage on the V{C} pin.
+The error amplifier servos the $V{\rm C}$ pin by comparing the voltage on the FBX pin with an internal reference voltage (1.60V or -0.80V, depending on the chosen topology).
 When the load current increases it causes a reduction in the FBX pin voltage relative to the internal reference.
-This causes the error amplifier to increase the $V{\rm C}$ pin voltage until the new load current is satisfied.
+This causes the error amplifier to increase the V{C} pin voltage until the new load current is satisfied.
 In this manner, the error amplifier sets the correct peak switch current level to keep the output in regulation.
-The LT8334 has overvoltage protection as an intrinsic feature of the pulse-skipping and Burst Mode of operation.
-If V{OUT} increases above the regulation voltage, this will increase the voltage on the FBX pin above the internal reference voltage.
-This causes the error amplifier to decrease the V_C pin voltage, which will naturally stop the switching as the part enters a full pulse-skipping or Burst Mode idle state.

-The LT8334 can generate either a positive or negative output voltage with a single FBX pin.
+The LT8365 is capable of generating either a positive or negative output voltage with a single FBX pin.
 It can be configured as a boost or SEPIC converter to generate a positive output voltage, or as an inverting converter to generate a negative output voltage.
-When configured as a boost converter, as shown in the Block Diagram, the FBX pin is pulled up to the internal bias voltage of 1.60V by a voltage divider (R1 and R2) connected from V{OUT} to GND.
-Amplifier A2 becomes inactive and amplifier A1 performs (inverting) amplification from FBX to V{C} .
-When the LT8334 is in an inverting configuration, the FBX pin is pulled down to -0.80V by a voltage divider from V{OUT} to GND.
-Amplifier

-A1 becomes inactive and amplifier A2 performs (noninverting) amplification from FBX to V{C} .
+When configured as a Boost converter, as shown in the Block Diagram, the FBX pin is pulled up to the internal bias voltage of 1.60V by a voltage divider (R1 and R2) connected from V{OUT} to GND.
+Amplifier A2 becomes inactive and amplifier A1 performs (inverting) amplification from FBX to V_C.
+When the LT8365 is in an inverting configuration, the FBX pin is pulled down to -0.80V by a voltage divider from V{OUT} to GND.
+Amplifier A1 becomes inactive and amplifier A2 performs (non-inverting) amplification from FBX to V_C.

-If the EN/UVLO pin voltage is below 1.6V, the LT8334 enters undervoltage lockout (UVLO), and stops switching.
-When the EN/UVLO pin voltage is above 1.68V (typical), the LT8334 resumes switching.
-If the EN/UVLO pin voltage is below 0.2V, the LT8334 draws less than 1 μ A from V{IN}.
+If the EN/UVLO pin voltage is below 1.6V, the LT8365 enters undervoltage lockout (UVLO), and stops switching.
+When the EN/UVLO pin voltage is above 1.68V (typical), the LT8365 resumes switching.
+If the EN/UVLO pin voltage is below 0.2V, the LT8365 draws less than 1 μ A from V{IN}.

-For the SYNC/MODE pin tied to ground or <0.14V, the LT8334 will enter low output ripple Burst Mode operation for ultralow guiescent current during light loads to maintain high efficiency.
-For a 100k resistor from SYNC/ MODE pin to GND, the LT8334 uses Burst Mode operation for improved efficiency at light loads but seamlessly transitions to spread-spectrum modulation of switching frequency for low EMI at heavy loads.
-For the SYNC/ MODE pin floating (left open), the LT8334 uses pulse-skipping mode, at the expense of hundreds of microamps, to maintain output voltage regulation at light loads by skipping switch pulses.
-For the SYNC/MODE pin tied to INTV{CC} or >1.7V, the LT8334 uses pulse-skipping mode and performs spread-spectrum modulation of switching frequency.
+For the SYNC/MODE pin tied to ground or <0.14V, the LT8365 will enter low output ripple Burst Mode operation for ultra low guiescent current during light loads to maintain high efficiency.
+For a 100k resistor from SYNC/ MODE pin to GND, the LT8365 uses Burst Mode operation for improved efficiency at light loads but seamlessly transitions to Spread-Spectrum Modulation of switching frequency for low EMI at heavy loads.
+For the SYNC/ MODE pin floating (left open), the LT8365 uses pulseskipping mode, at the expense of hundreds of microamps, to maintain output voltage regulation at light loads by skipping switch pulses.
+For the SYNC/MODE pin tied to INTV{CC} or >1.7V, the LT8365 uses pulse-skipping mode and performs Spread-Spectrum Modulation of switching frequency.
 For the SYNC/MODE pin driven by an external clock, the converter switching frequency is synchronized to that clock and pulse-skipping mode is also enabled.
 See the Pin Functions section for SYNC/MODE pin.

-The LT8334 includes a BIAS pin to improve efficiency across all loads.
-The LT8334 intelligently chooses between the V{IN} and BIAS pins to supply the INTV{CC} for best efficiency.
+The LT8365 includes a BIAS pin to improve efficiency across all loads.
+The LT8365 intelligently chooses between the V{IN} and BIAS pins to supply the INTV{CC} for best efficiency.
 The INTV{CC} supply current can be drawn from the BIAS pin instead of the V{IN} pin for $4.4V \le BIAS \le V{IN}$.